Have you ever caught fireflies on a warm summer night?

 2. How to Add the Glass Jars

 Now let's work on the glass jar.
 We'll need to remove it from the white background first so we can insert it into the composition.
+We'll worry about how to add fireflies in Photoshop after this!

 - Open your Glass Jar stock in Photoshop.
 Double-click the background layer to make it a normal one.